swirlai/swirl-search/docs/Admin-Guide.md

 ![Django console crontab page](images/django_admin_console_crontab.png)

 {: .warning }
-If you change the `crontab` entry in the database and don't change the `CELERY_BEAT_SCHEDULE` as well, that schedule will be restored if/when you restart Swirl.
+If you change the `crontab` entry in the database and don't change the `CELERY_BEAT_SCHEDULE` as well, that schedule will be restored if/when you restart SWIRL.

 # Service Startup & Daemonization

 ## Using `swirl.py`

 For normal operations, use `swirl.py` to start, stop or restart services.
-It is located in Swirl's install directory (along with `manage.py`).
+It is located in SWIRL's install directory (along with `manage.py`).

 {: .warning }
-Swirl's control scripts were updated in version 2.5!
+SWIRL's control scripts were updated in version 2.5!

 * A `default` key was added to the services list, including `debug`, in `swirl/services.py`
 * The `celery-beats` service was set to `default: False`